Marketo/SilverStripe-Performable-Sitemaps/README.md

 Creates a Sitemap PageType and generates sitemap.xml files specific to each domain Also uses SQL Queries instead of the ORM for performance

-Add the following to you config if you want the sitemap to follow the ShowInMenus Page setting.
+Add the following to you config if you want the sitemap to follow the ShowInMenus or ShowInSearch Page setting.
 ~~~
 SiteMap:
   ObserveShowInMenus: true
+  ObserveShowInSearch: true
 ~~~

 ## Maintainer Contact